benjamin-dupuis/DQN-snake/README.md

 ### Model 1 :
 During training, the raw pixel values are extracted from the game.
 Then, those values are converted into features by a Convolutional Neural Network (CNN).
 The chosen architecture was composed of two convolutional layers followed by two fully connected layers.
-Below is a schema representing the architecture :
+Below is a figure representing the architecture :

 ![architecture](assets/architecture_2.PNG)

 For our first try, the chosen hyperparameters were the following :

-- memory size : 10 000
+- memory_size : 50 000
-- momentum = 0.95
+- momentum : 0.95
-- discount rate = 0.90
+- discount_rate : 0.90
-- training_interval = 2
+- training_interval : 2
-- learning rate = 0.0001
+- learning_rate : 0.0001
+- eps_min : 0.1
+- eps_decay_steps : 2 000 000
+- n_steps : 4 000 000

 ## References